Programme *

 Closing Panel: European Industrial Futures: Innovation, Cooperation, Competitiveness

-Panel with representatives from multiple EU countries, e.g., Capgemini or sponsoring organisation
+Panel with representatives from multiple EU countries

 Discussion Topics: